samsuh/2025-learnings/README.md

 6/12 - continue to set up auth. sign in/out working. there was an issue with `prisma generate`, but removing `output` folder `../generated` seems to have fixed it. i confirmed it's working directly with the postgres db running locally via docker desktop

-6/13 - Im hitting a bit of a wall because I realize I dont have a very clear layout in my head about all the pages on the site, and the data flow between each, and the overview of the whole application.
-I'm spending some time to sketch out how things will work until I've scoped out the work needing to be done for the prototype.
-I think ultimately the core flow will be something like:
+6/13 - Thinking through all the pages on the site, and the data flow between each, and the overview of the whole application.
+Scope out the work needing to be done for a prototype.
+Core flow will be something like:
   - Unlogged in Landing Page > Sign Up/Sign In > Browse Projects (/projects) or Create new Project (/project/new which will then create a /project/myProjectName)
   - On /project/myProjectName, have:
     - /project/myProjectName/overview